Skip to Content

 For more information, please refer to the FAQs section below which includes a brief summary of how the blight notice procedure operates, who may be eligible and what they are likely to receive.

-The Secretary of State for Transport has also produced information on the Airports NPS and on statutory blight which can be found here.
+The Secretary of State for Transport has also produced information on the Airports NPS and on statutory blight.

 Legal Advice